avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 If you require tests to be tagged with **multiple** tags, just add them separate by commas.
 Example::

-  $ avocado list perf.py --filter-by-tags=disk,slow,superuser,unsafe
+  $ avocado list --loader perf.py --filter-by-tags=disk,slow,superuser,unsafe
   INSTRUMENTED perf.py:Disk.test_device

 If no test contains **all tags** given on a single ``--filter-by-tags`` parameter, no test will be included::

-  $ avocado list perf.py --filter-by-tags=disk,slow,superuser,safe | wc -l
+  $ avocado list --loader perf.py --filter-by-tags=disk,slow,superuser,safe | wc -l
   0

 Multiple tags (AND vs OR)